samosvk/Bookworm/README.md

 # Bookworm

-A tool allowing users to make and use on creating interactive lessons.
+A tool allowing users to make and use interactive lessons.

 ### Development: